anirudha-bs/Jarvis/README.md

 # Jarvis

 This is jarvis like in Iron man movie, your personal assiistant.
-It can do several things like open system utilities, search the web, get you weather updates and also chats with you.
+It can do several things like open system utilities, search the web, play videos/songs from youtube, get you weather updates and also chat with you.

 RUN install.sh to install jarvis.